-- 10.1 At Rebecca Cheetham Nursery and Children's Centre we work within the Data Protection Act 2018, GDPR, and the school's Data Protection policy, to ensure confidentiality and appropriate storing and sharing of information.
+- 10.1 At Rebecca Cheetham we work within the Data Protection Act 2018, GDPR, and the school's Data Protection policy, to ensure confidentiality and appropriate storing and sharing of information.
 Equally, we are clear that, "The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe....This includes allowing practitioners to share information without consent."
-Keeping Children Safe in Education 2018 - 10.2 If staff are concerned about the welfare or safety of any child at our school they will record their concern through the agreed reporting procedure as set out in Section 7 of this policy.
-Any worries or concerns should be passed to the DSL without delay. - 10.3 Any information recorded will be kept in a separate named file, in a secure cabinet or electronically and not within any other file associated with the child.
+Keeping Children Safe in Education 2019 (link to be updated) - 10.2 If staff are concerned about the welfare or safety of any child at our schools they will record their concern through the agreed reporting procedure as set out in their locally agreed Safeguarding policies.
+Any worries or concerns should be passed to the school's DSL without delay. - 10.3 Any information recorded will be kept in a separate named file at each school, in a secure cabinet or electronically and not within any other file associated with the child.
 These files will be the responsibility of the DSL.
 Child protection information will only be shared within on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 10.4 Child protection information will only be kept in the file and this file will be kept up to date.

 Records of concern, copies of referrals, invitations to child protection conferences, core groups and reports will be stored here.
-All our 'Early Help' and safeguarding files will include: a chronology, contents front cover and record of significant events in the child's life. - 10.5 When a child leaves our school to move to another school, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
+All school's 'Early Help' and safeguarding files will include: a chronology, contents front cover and record of significant events in the child's life. - 10.5 When a child leaves one of our schools to move to another school, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
 We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the relevant department within the Local Authority.